esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/vorige_edities/_index.en.md

 The Cursor made a video and wrote an [article](https://www.cursor.tue.nl/en/news/2019/juni/week-1/its-not-the-size-of-the-sword-that-matters-my-boy/) about Fantasy Court 2019.
 It was pretty warm that day, but nevertheless the day was very successful!

 ## Edition 2019
-The most recent physical edition of Fantasy Court, [Fantasy Court 2019](https://www.facebook.com/events/2583251595022623/), took place on the afternoon of the 2nd of June 2019, on the campus of the Technical University of Eindhoven.
+[Fantasy Court 2019](https://www.facebook.com/events/2583251595022623/), took place on the afternoon of the 2nd of June 2019, on the campus of the Technical University of Eindhoven.
 In order to ensure success, we ordered an extra serving of good weather.
 Sadly, we got a bit too much sun, resulting in high temperatures.
 This wasn't enough to spoil the fun, though, and with an additional layer of suntan, we managed to make it a beautiful event full of amazing stories, brave combat, and all-around fun.

 # first editions
 The festival originally started back in 2016 as the [LarpBattle](https://www.facebook.com/events/564866377026074/), followed by two successful editions of Fantasy Court: [Fantasy Court 2018](https://www.facebook.com/events/121539801858080/) and [Fantasy Court 2017](https://www.facebook.com/events/795289227288793/").